 Taking screenshot of computer screen is one of the most fundamental and oft-repeated operation done by computer users.
+Professional users also do screen recording.
 The new users, however, feel a bit confused as to how to go about it.
-Although, now there are more sophisticated methods available for taking screenshots, let's learn both traditional and a better way of grabbing screenshots:
+Although, now there are more sophisticated methods available for taking screenshots, let’s learn both traditional and a better way of grabbing screenshots:

 - Bring the content that you want to capture on screen.
 Content should be clearly visible.